DXHeroes/knowledge-base-content/practices/kafka.md

 ## How to Implement Apache Kafka

-It's necessary to have deployed an Apache Kafka cluster including Zookeeper cluest to manage Kafka nodes.
-There are several libraries for programming languages to connect Kafka easilly.
+It's necessary to have deployed an Apache Kafka cluster including Zookeeper clues to manage Kafka nodes.
+There are several libraries for programming languages to connect Kafka easily.

 - [Kafka.js](https://github.com/tulios/kafkajs) for JavaScript
 - [Java Client](https://docs.confluent.io/current/clients/java.html)